Pineapple Salsa

 🔪Top tip

-white plate of grilled chicken topped with pineapple salsa + fork
+white plate of grilled chicken topped with fresh pineapple salsa with a fork

 turkey burger topped with pineapple slaw on white platter with top of bun off